 Characterizing real-world social and information networks based on graph-theoretic metrics or properties has been of growing interest.
 Among the most explored metrics are degree distribution, number of triangles and clustering coefficients.
 An important property related to triangles, of many networks, is high transitivity, which states that two nodes (vertices) having common neighbor(s) have an elevated probability of being neighbors to one another.
 We present a characterization of networks based on a quantification of common neighbors.

 We are working to design scalable algorithmic and analytic techniques to study PPI networks.
 Our study of PPIs will be based on network-centric mining and analysis approaches.
 We will design specialized methods for extracting signed motifs, computing centrality, and finding functional units in PPI networks.

 I was a member of CINET project team during my PhD years.
 This NSF-funded project, titled as "From Desktops to Clouds -- A Middleware for Next Generation Network Science," is a large collaborative research effort.
 By harnessing new cloud-based resources in an easily accessible manner, network science researchers will be able to deal more complex problems.
 We have built a cyber infrastructure which is designed to be self-sustainable.

 My role: I worked on designing and implementing highly efficient and scalable algorithms for various problem of network science.
 The implemented modules serve as computational engine behind the whole system.

-Currently, my lab consists of 2 PhD students and several undergraduate students.
+Currently, my lab consists of 2 PhD students , several MS and a couple of undergraduate students.

-The students are working on various problems on large-scale data mining, parallel computing, graph (networks) mining and visualization.
+The students are working on various problems on data science, parallel computing, graph (networks) mining and visualization.